jordanobrien/ElectricalReviewConcept/README.md

-  # Homepage Design for Electrical Review
+  # Homepage Design for Data Centre Review

-  This is a code bundle for Homepage Design for Electrical Review.
-The original project is available at https://www.figma.com/design/Tm363AFSMzBIx4pS7qcAhw/Homepage-Design-for-Electrical-Review.
+  This is a code bundle for Homepage Design for Data Centre Review.
+You can view the live website here: https://electrical-review.cballardpateman.chatgpt.site/

   ## Running the code